firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 <br />

 Plate readers use different proprietary softwares that export data in slightly different formats.
 To avoid confusion due to different formats, `AMiGA` will ignore the time row and will not read it.
 Instead, it will detect the first line that starts with a well location (e.g. A1 or D13) and read all subsequent lines.
 Other lines in the text file will simply be ignored. `AMiGA` will instead rely on the `Interval` parameter to define the time points.
 By default this value is 600 seconds (or 10 minutes) but the user can over-ride default in the `amiga/config.py` file or by passing another `Interval` value as an argument.
 See PLACEHOLDER SECTION for more details.
+The defaults also imply that must be in seconds.
+You can also replace the time unit default in `amiga/config.py`.

 <br /><br />